wataridori/chatwork-sdk/readme.md

 $room->sendMessageToList([$member1, $member2], 'Another Test Message');
 ```

-The following 3 class extend from the `ChatworkBase` class. `ChatworkBase` provides you some useful function to work with messages.
+The 3 classes above are extended from the `ChatworkBase` class. `ChatworkBase` provides you some useful function to work with messages.
 You can easily build a TO message, REPLY or QUOTE message.
 ```php
 ChatworkSDK::setApiKey($apiKey);